CloudANClasses/AWS-Certified-Solutions-Architect---Associate-SAA-C03/Day31/README.md

   relational database engine that's built for the cloud and compatible with MySQL and PostgreSQL.
 Amazon Aurora is part of Amazon RDS.

+- Read Replica in RDS steps to create the Read Replica

+- RDS Multi Availability Zone AZ in AWS

+- Amazon RDS Delete RDS, ReadReplica and Proxy in AWS

 - Student work: